the ART of the POSSIBLE - London SW19

 • The total distance run at this pace should be less than 10% of Total Weekly Distance or 6 miles/10 km Whichever Comes Sooner

-• Muscle fibres, slow and fast twitch, recover at different rates
+• Muscle fibres, slow and fast twitch (and convertible), recover at different rates

 • Speed Work, Hill Reps, Long Run or a Race on successive days can increase risk of injury, sometimes substantially